Kirk Douglas: Career

-1940s
+Rise to stardom

 Douglas joined the United States Navy in 1941, shortly after the United States entered World War II, where he served as a communications officer in anti-submarine warfare aboard USS PC-1139.
 He was medically discharged in 1944 for injuries sustained from the premature explosion of a depth charge.
+He rose to the rank of Lieutenant (junior grade).

 After the war, Douglas returned to New York City and found work in radio, theater, and commercials.
-In his radio work, he acted in network soap operas and saw those experiences as being especially valuable, as skill in using one's voice is important for aspiring actors; he regretted that the same avenues were no longer available.
+In his radio work, he acted in network soap operas and saw those experiences as being especially valuable, as skill in using one's voice is important for aspiring actors; he regretted that later the same avenues became no longer available.
 His stage break occurred when he took over the role played by Richard Widmark in Kiss and Tell (1943), which then led to other offers.

 Douglas had planned to remain a stage actor until his friend Lauren Bacall helped him get his first film role by recommending him to producer Hal B. Wallis, who was looking for a new male talent.
 Wallis's film The Strange Love of Martha Ivers (1946) with Barbara Stanwyck became Douglas' debut screen appearance.
-He played a young, insecure man stung by jealousy, whose life was dominated by his ruthless wife, and he hid his feelings with alcohol.
+He played a young, insecure man stung by jealousy, whose life was dominated by his ruthless wife, and who hid his feelings with alcohol.
 It would be the last time that Douglas portrayed a weakling in a film role.
 Reviewers of the film noted that Douglas already projected qualities of a "natural film actor", with the similarity of this role with later ones explained by biographer Tony Thomas: